 How to Store Chocolate Marshmallow Ice Cream

-Store this Chocolate and Marshmallow ice cream in the freezer in an airtight container with a piece of parchment paper or wax paper pressed on top for up to one month.
+Store this Chocolate and Marshmallow ice cream in the freezer in an airtight container (we really like these reusable ice cream containers) with a piece of parchment paper or wax paper pressed on top for up to one month.

 Tips for making this Chocolate Marshmallow Ice Cream Recipe